New Democracy (Greece): Fifth government (2019–present)

 In the May 2023 elections, the only election to use the purely proportional system introduced by SYRIZA in 2016, Mitsotakis led the party to achieve a plurality of the seats in parliament.
 Soon after the results were announced, Mitsotakis called snap elections for the following month, with this election returning to the majority bonus system.

 In his second term, Mitsotakis introduced landmark bills, focusing on the establishment of private academic institutions in Greece, as well as revisions to the tax and income systems.
 Additionally, legislation was proposed for same-sex marriage and adoption by same-sex couples, a move that was widely described as progressive.
 However, these initiatives faced significant opposition from right-wing and hard-right factions within the party, as well as the Greek Orthodox church, who openly expressed their disagreement with the proposed legislation.
 Despite the opposition, in February 2024, Greece became the first Orthodox Christian country to recognise same-sex marriage and adoption by same-sex couples.

 In the 2024 European Parliament election, New Democracy came first, but ceded ground in terms of both popular vote and seats secured.
 In July 2025, the government implemented a three month suspension of asylum processing for migrants from North Africa, drawing criticism from human rights groups.
-The government has also introduced a new law concerning those whose asylum claims have been rejected: they will have to choose between voluntarily deportation or jail sentences of two to five years, as well as fines of up to 10,000 euros ($11,600), if convicted of illegal entry and stay.
+The government also introduced a new law concerning those whose asylum claims have been rejected: they will have to choose between voluntarily deportation or jail sentences of two to five years, as well as fines of up to 10,000 euros ($11,600), if convicted of illegal entry and stay.
+In September 2025, the government announced sweeping tax cuts, focused on families with children and young people.
+In June 2026, the government passed legislation that would speed up deportations and allow the transfer of rejected asylum seekers to ‘return hubs’ outside the EU, in Africa.

 Ideology

-New Democracy political position has been placed as centrist, centre-right, with some far-right elements.
+New Democracy's political position has been placed as centrist, centre-right, with some far-right elements.
 The main ideologies of the party have been described as liberal-conservative, or conservative-liberal, and Christian democratic, with a pro-European stance.
+The party itself claims that its official ideology is social liberalism.